Xtr126/XtMapper-docs/src/content/docs/blissos/linux_env.md

 ```
 Now you should enter a tty with the login shell.
 Use Alt+F7 / ALt+F1 / Alt+(left/right) arrow keys to switch between Android and Linux.
-If you have [xinitrc](https://wiki.archlinux.org/title/xinit) configured:s
+If you have [xinitrc](https://wiki.archlinux.org/title/xinit) configured:
 ```bash
 dbus-run-session startx
 ```
 Ctrl+Alt+F7 / Ctrl+Alt+F1 to switch between Android and Linux.